Elle8888/CV/README.md

 --->
 #### Problem-solving

-Legal work requires the ability to indentify and process key information and utilize these to come up with the best solution under the circumstances for the client or the organization.
+Legal work requires the ability to identify and process key information and utilize these to come up with the best solution under the circumstances for the client or the organization.
 I was often tasked to handle legal related operational queries to give advice on the optimal tax strategy for complex commercial transactions.

 #### Ability to work under pressure

 Tight deadlines and pressure from stakeholders are inevitable working as a lawyer.
-In my previous jobs, missing deadlines can cost the organisation its resources so I had to manage multiple fillings of tax protest and tax returns on top of my day-to-day duties.
+In my previous jobs, missing deadlines can cost the organization its resources so I had to manage multiple fillings of tax protest and tax returns on top of my day-to-day duties.

 #### Team work